 parameter is set to ON, the trace facility appends a process identifier to the name of each trace file generated so that several files can

-The next lesson discusses how to enable tracing for Net8 components.
+The next lesson discusses how to enable tracing for Oracle Network Services.